Kurento/doc-kurento-readthedocs/.github/PULL_REQUEST_TEMPLATE.md

 This is not a real pull request, but a reminder for whoever comes across this repository.

 You should **not** open pull requests here; this is a read-only repository which contains text auto-generated from [Kurento/doc-kurento](https://github.com/Kurento/doc-kurento).
-If you want to contribute improvements to Kurent's documentation, please open pull requests on that other repository.
+If you want to contribute improvements to Kurento documentation, please open pull requests on that other repository.

 Thank you!